SanderMiller/warmup_project/README.md

 <h3>Turning</h3>
 Once the goal position and angle have been calculated we enter the turning state.
 In order to proceed to the next waypoint the robot must turn so that its current heading is equal to that of the goal heading.
 I implemented a simple proportional controller in order to calculate the angular velocity command to be sent to the robot.
 The error is calculated as the difference between the goal heading and current heading.
 While the error is above a threshold value, I used 0.1 radians, the robot remains in the turning state and continues turning at an angular velocity equal to that of the error.
 Once the error is below the threshold, the robot enters the "Moving Forward" state.
 <h3>Moving Forward</h4>
+Once the robot is in the moving forward state it is facing the goal point, and just needs to move forward in order to reach it.
+To do this I again used a proportional controller, where the error is the distance between the robot and the goal point.
+As the robot approaches the waypoint it's velocity decreases proportionally.
+For both the moving forward and turning controllers, I found a gain value of 1 worked just fine.

 <p align="center">
   <img width="342" height="342" src="warmup_project/screenshots/DriveSquare.gif">